Francisco Cigarroa

 Francisco G. Cigarroa serves as chair of the Ford Foundation Board of Trustees.
-A nationally renowned transplant surgeon, he is head of pediatric transplant surgery at the University of Texas Health Science Center in San Antonio.
+A nationally renowned transplant surgeon, he is acting dean of Joe R. and Teresa Lozano Long School of Medicine, professor of surgery, and director of the Alvarez Transplant Center at the University of Texas Health Science Center in San Antonio.
 He is also co-director of a liver cancer study funded by the Clayton Foundation for Research.
 Previously, Cigarroa was chancellor of the University of Texas System, consisting of nine universities and six health institutions.
 When he assumed that position in 2009, he became the first Hispanic person to lead a major university system in the United States.
 Prior to that, he served for eight years as president of the University of Texas Health Science Center at San Antonio.

 In 2011, President Barack Obama appointed Cigarroa to serve as a commissioner for the White House Initiative on Educational Excellence for Hispanic Americans.
 In 2003, he was appointed by President George W. Bush to the President’s Committee on the National Medal of Science, as one of 12 of the nation’s most prominent leaders in the fields of research, science, and engineering.